 Coronet Peak is home to one of Queenstown’s finest ski fields.
 Long snow seasons, an incredible range of slopes for beginner and expert powder shredders, and impressive views of Lake Wakatipu and Lake Hayes are some of the things that attract people to this epic mountain.

 Ben Lomond Track

 Also known by the Maori name Te Tapu-nui, this small, 907-metre (2976-foot) hill is particularly renowned for its Time Walk trail, which was created in the year 2000 to mark the start of the new millennium.
-Key highlights of the two to three hour Queenstown Hill Time Walk include rich pine forests, 360-degree views of Queenstown’s top landmarks, as well as the iconic ‘Basket of Dreams’ sculpture.
+Key highlights of the two- to three-hour hike include rich pine forests, 360-degree views of Queenstown’s most famous landmarks, as well as the iconic ‘Basket of Dreams’ sculpture.

 Arrowtown is a former gold mining establishment just 15 minutes from Queenstown.
-The small township is located on the banks of the Arrow River, and is lined with well-preserved buildings from its late-nineteenth century past.
-Along with holding a special place in local history, the town is also renowned for its vivacious autumnal colours.
+The small township is located on the banks of the Arrow River, and is lined with well-preserved buildings from its late-19th century past.
+Along with holding a special place in local history, the town is also renowned for its vivacious autumnal colours

 Mount Crichton Loop Track